awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 + You can't restore databases larger than 6 TB in size\.
 + You can't restore from an encrypted source database, but you can restore to an encrypted Amazon RDS DB instance\.
 + You can't restore from an Amazon S3 bucket in a different AWS Region than your Amazon RDS DB instance\.
 + Importing from Amazon S3 is not supported on the db\.t2\.micro DB instance class\.
 However, you can restore to a different DB instance class, and then change the instance class later\.
-For more information about instance classes, see [Specifications for All Available DB Instance Classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
+For more information about instance classes, see [Hardware Specifications for All Available DB Instance Classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.
 + Amazon S3 limits the size of a file uploaded to an Amazon S3 bucket to 5 TB\.
 If a backup file exceeds 5 TB, then you must split the backup file into smaller files\.
 + Amazon RDS limits the number of files uploaded to an Amazon S3 bucket to 1 million\.
 If the backup data for your database, including all full and incremental backups, exceeds 1 million files, use a tarball \(\.tar\.gz\) file to store full and incremental backup files in the Amazon S3 bucket\.
 + User accounts are not imported automatically\.
 Save your user accounts from your source database and add them to your new DB instance later\.